 - First option: roll the cookies in extra powdered sugar while still warm, to coat completely.

-- Second option: prepare the glaze by mixing the sugar with a few teaspoons of lemon juice until smooth.
+- Second option: prepare the glaze by mixing ½ cup powdered sugar with 1 tablespoon lemon juice until smooth.
 Adjust the amount of juice so it's like thick honey.
-Drizzle over the cool cookies and sprinkle with chopped pistachios.
+Drizzle over the cooled cookies and sprinkle with chopped pistachios.

 Lisa says